 Tim Hortons countries map

-There are just under 5,000 Tim Hortons locations around the world, and unsurprisingly, the majority of them are in Canada (over 4,000).
+Unsurprisingly, the majority of them are in Canada (over 4,000).
 But through master franchising agreements, the iconic Canadian brand has grown internationally in recent years.

-And while it would make sense for Tim’s overseas expansion to take place in countries that are most similar to ours, Tim Hortons are not to be found in Nordic European countries with cold climates like ours.
+And while it would make sense for Tim’s overseas expansion to take place in countries that are most similar to ours, Tim Hortons locations are not to be found in Nordic European countries with cold climates like ours.

 No, outside of Canada and the US, the region with the most Tim Hortons is actually the Middle East, which might seem somewhat surprising given how different the overall culture is over there compared to here in Canada.